-We engage in share repurchase programs, which are approved by our Board of Directors, pursuant to which we may repurchase our issued and outstanding shares of common stock from time to time.
+We engage in a share repurchase program that was approved by our Board, pursuant to which we may repurchase our issued and outstanding shares of common stock from time to time.
 Purchases may be effected in open market or privately negotiated transactions.
-Our current capital deployment framework remains focused on investing in organic growth first, pursuing acquisitions where appropriate, and returning excess capital to shareholders.
-In the first half of 2021, the majority of our capital deployment was focused on supporting organic growth and acquisitions.
-While we continue to see opportunities to deploy capital in this manner, we resumed share repurchases in the third quarter of 2021 with the initial focus on an amount to offset dilution.
-We repurchased \$90.0 million, representing 579,771 shares, during the year ended December 31, 2021.
+Our current capital deployment framework remains focused on investing in organic growth first, pursuing acquisitions where appropriate and returning excess capital to stockholders.
+While we continue to see opportunities to deploy capital in support of organic growth and acquisitions, we resumed share repurchases in the third quarter of 2021 with the initial focus on an amount to offset dilution.
+We repurchased \$325.0 million, representing 1,566,527 shares, during the year ended December 31, 2022.
+Additionally, on September 21, 2022, the Board authorized a \$2.1 billion increase to the amount available for repurchases of our issued and outstanding common shares, with \$2.0 billion available for repurchases beginning in 2023.
+We currently plan to complete the repurchases over approximately two years.
 The timing and amount of share repurchases, if any, is determined at our discretion within the constraints of our Credit Agreement, the Indentures, applicable laws and consideration of our general liquidity needs.
 See Note 15 - Stockholders' Equity, within the notes to the consolidated financial statements for additional information regarding our share repurchases.